 How many days do you typically go between Copic projects?

 And for those of you who dabble with Copics, colored pencil, ink pads, and lots of trendy stuff… how many days days does it take for you to cycle from markers through all your other play toys and get back to markers?

 Be honest, how many days a month do your markers sit untouched?

-It’s not uncommon for me to hear students chatting before class… “I can’t wait to get started because I haven’t had a chance to color since our last class.”
+It’s not uncommon for me to hear students chatting before class… “I can’t wait to get started because I haven’t colored since our last class.”

 That's very normal.
-Most colorers only pull out their supplies when they have a rare spot of downtime.
-I have students take classes specifically because if they weren’t paying for the dedicated coloring time, they’d allow themselves to be detoured by laundry or email.
+Most colorers only pull out their supplies when they have downtime and downtime is downright scarce.
+I have students take classes specifically because if they weren’t paying for dedicated coloring time in a classroom, they’d get detoured by laundry or email.

 And yet when you do find time to color, even though you haven’t touched a marker in weeks, you expect to sit down and effortlessly create your greatest masterpiece ever?

-Nobody, not even the most skilled of artists, not Leonardo freekin’ Da Vinci could spend the better part of a month dealing with kids, yard mantenance, and mandatory overtime but then crank out the Mona Lisa on a random Wednesday night.
+Nobody, not even the most skilled of artists, not Leonardo freakin’ Da Vinci could spend the better part of a month dealing with kids, yard maintenance, and mandatory overtime but then crank out the Mona Lisa on a random Wednesday night.

 I spent nine days on a lake in the woods and I know it’s going to take at least a week to warm back up to the point where I can create something worth showing here on the blog.

 And you’re trying to do top level work squeezed in-between the office, the grocery store, and junior’s soccer practices?